Emergency Detox: Signs You’re Experiencing Withdrawal

 When Is Emergency Detox Necessary?

-Withdrawal can be a challenging process, and there are many factors that influence whether or not you need a medical detox.
+Withdrawal from substance use disorders can be a challenging process, and there are many factors that influence whether or not you need a medical detox.

-For some substances, particularly alcohol, opioids, and opiates, you can take advantage of FDA-approved medications to soothe some withdrawal symptoms while simultaneously minimizing the intensity of cravings.
+For some substance use disorders, particularly alcohol, opioids, and opiates, you can take advantage of FDA-approved medications to soothe some withdrawal symptoms while simultaneously minimizing the intensity of cravings.

-Detox is not intended as a cure, but is merely the first and vital step on the road to recovery.
-The primary goal of detox is to ensure you reach a safe and comfortable level of physical and emotional stability while withdrawing from drugs or alcohol.
+Detox is not intended as a cure for a substance use disorder, but is merely the first and vital step on the road to recovery.
+The primary goal of detox is to ensure you reach a safe and comfortable level of physical and emotional stability while withdrawing from drugs.

 Emergency Detox FAQs